utryfe/icefox/README.md

 ## Vue app framework

-An vue app framework used.
+A library for vue app.